wultra/powerauth-mobile-sdk/docs/Migration-from-1.6-to-1.7.md

 ## Android

 ### API changes

+- All mutable properties in `PowerAuthAuthentication` are now deprecated, including `PowerAuthAuthentication()` (constructor with no parameters).
+You can use the following static methods as a replacement:
+  - `PowerAuthAuthentication.possession()` - create authentication object for signing with possession factor only.
+  - `PowerAuthAuthentication.possessionWithPassword()` - create authentication object for signing with possession and knowledge factors.
+  - `PowerAuthAuthentication.possessionWithBiometry()` - create authentication object for signing with possession and biometry factors.
+  - `PowerAuthAuthentication.commitWithPassword()` - create authentication object for activation commit purpose.
+  - `PowerAuthAuthentication.commitWithPasswordAndBiometry()` - create authentication object for activation commit purpose.

 - Added `@NonNull` annotations to all public "listener" interfaces.
 This change may produce several warnings in application's code.
 The following interfaces are affected:
   - `IActivationRemoveListener`